-- fate;

-- breakdown products; and

-- any specific management requirements.
+- breakdown products; and - any specific management requirements.

-The EIS should also include a tabulated summary of the environmental assessment requirements, and references to where these have been addressed in the EIS.
+The EIS should also include a tabulated summary of the environmental assessment requirements identified in the SEARs, and references to where these have been addressed in the EIS.

 2.2 Ancillary developments

 The purpose of this section is to assist the applicant in identifying any related developments that are NOT being proposed as part of the subject development application but are necessary to support that development.